As I write this, I’m sipping a cappuccino in a cosy little café in Greenwich village.

 Like anything in business, doing International speaking gigs is all about balance.

 There are many much quicker ways to make money.
-If I spent $7k on Facebook ads I’d probably get more sign-ups than I would
+If I spent $7k on Facebook ads I’d probably get more sign-ups than I would spending $7k on a trip.

 But I wouldn’t get squiffy with my fellow podcast host Belinda Weaver.